-I have been recently nominated to become a Peace Corps volunteer and look forward to helping those in other countries.
+I have been nominated to become a Peace Corps volunteer and look forward to helping those in other countries.
 Here at home, I am developing a program to address gun crime and gang violence to middle school students in the city of Springfield.

 I knew that I wanted to attend the University of Hartford as a freshman in high school, made a campus visit the next year, and was accepted during the fall of my senior year before my friends had even applied to colleges.
 Setting future goals and then following through on them is part of who I am.
 In third grade, I fell in love with finance and knew right then and there that I wanted to study business.
 As an eight-year old competing in a stock simulation contest, I outperformed high-school students.
 A decade later, I began my studies in entrepreneurship and economics/finance in the University’s Barney School of Business.